 Leather skivers are a very helpful tool whenever thinning leather at locations where it will be sewn or joined together.
 Let’s look at some of the most useful skivers.
 Some recommendations include paid links to products that I trust.

-The skiver I use most is the Tandy Super Skiver (click here to view it on amazon).
+The skiver I used to use most is the Tandy Super Skiver (click here to view it on amazon).
 I’ve found that it works great for most day-to-day projects, it is easy to control, and the blade stays sharp.
-After using it for a few projects, I’m very comfortable having it as my go-to skiver.
+I’d then recommend upgrading to a skiving knife, such as this CS Osborne Dedicated skiving knife (click here to see it on amazon).

 There are a few things to keep in mind when looking for a skiver.
 Mainly, these depend on what you’ll be skiving, and the volume of work you’ll be doing.
 Let’s look a little more closely at each.